Tweaking¶

 How the tweaks-dist.lua mechanism works¶

 and commented.
-However, this file would be overwritten when updating the repo via git pull
+However, this file would be overwritten when updating the repo via git pull, so there is

 a simple system to prevent this: